jmhobbs/Swiftmailer-Transport--AWS-SES/README.md

 As on December 2011, Amazon [provides an SMTP interface to SES](http://aws.amazon.com/ses/faqs/#21), so you may prefer to use Swiftmailer's built in SMTP transport.

+There is, however, a [persistent-connections](https://github.com/jmhobbs/Swiftmailer-Transport--AWS-SES/tree/feature/persistent-connections) branch which might get you faster overall throughput than SMTP.
+This isn't merged into master yet, so you'll need to tweak your composer.json to install it.
+You can find that change, and keep track of progress on [PR #26](https://github.com/jmhobbs/Swiftmailer-Transport--AWS-SES/pull/26).

 # Where do I put it?

 Whereever you want, so long as you include it in your code.